Introduction

 Frequently Asked Questions

-- Physiotherapy and painkillers mainly ease symptoms and rarely change underlying joint wear, which is why options that support the joint are of interest alongside them.
+- Physiotherapy and analgesics mainly ease symptoms and rarely change underlying cartilage wear, which is why options that support the joint tissue itself are of interest alongside them.
+Viscosupplementation and corticosteroid injections may offer temporary relief but are not biologically regenerative in the same way as a collagen scaffold.

 Where to go from here